CNelias/SpectralEnvelope.jl/README.md

 # Spectral Envelope
-A julia implementation of the spectral envelope method, used in categorical data analysis.
+A fast and easy to use julia implementation of the spectral envelope method, used in categorical data analysis.

 The spectral envelope is a tool to study cyclic behaviors in categorical data in a more efficient way the traditional approach.